mdezube/property-assessments/README.md

 <hr/>

-# Setting Up Your Environment
+# Setting up Your Environment

   1. Follow the [Installation](#installation) steps below to get your environment set up.
   2. Download the data following the instructions in [Data Sources](#data-sources)